 No further student intake

-The Master of Nursing is a 54-unit course, comprising of four pathways directed towards Coursework, Clinical and Research or a combination of these areas, and is offered by the Faculty of Medicine, Nursing and Health Sciences.
+The Master of Nursing is a 54-unit course, comprising of four pathways directed towards Coursework, Clinical and Research or a combination of these areas, and is offered by the College of Nursing and Health Sciences.

 Applicants must normally hold a nursing degree or an equivalent qualification approved by the Faculty Board, be registered general nurses, and hold a current practising certificate and have at least two years' post-registration nursing experience.

 However, the Board may, under certain circumstances and subject to specific conditions, admit others who can show evidence of fitness for candidature.

 International applicants undertaking a specialisation that requires them to be registered general nurses must meet the eligibility requirements for registration with the Nursing and Midwifery Board of Australia, and be registered with the Board before commencing the course.

 Master of Nursing specialisations may have additional admission requirements.